 Things such as light fixtures, stair railings, blinds, and so on.
 If they look outdated you may lose a sale, or a buyer may offer you much less than your list price, which is always disappointing.

 Skip the current trends and switch out any outdated fixtures with classic fixtures that people will always enjoy.

 Clean, Clean, and Clean Again

 The most inexpensive way to increase the value of your home is to clean it thoroughly from top to bottom.
-Wash in every corner that you may normally skip.
-Clean the windows, inside and out.
-Hide personal items such as makeup and blow dryers.

 Take all that stuff off of your fridge, and file it away.
 Buyers want to see what a nice fridge you have, not a picture that your kid painted in school two years ago.

 Before each showing of your home, or each open house, make your home as welcoming as possible and make sure it smells nice too.
 The more inviting your home is, the quicker it will sell.